-Introducing the Element Browser

-The Element Browser provides a view of all the important aspects of an element including Attributes, Operations, Tagged Values, Files, Internal Requirements, Relationships, Constraints Maintenance and Project Maintenance Items and more.
-It is a useful window to use in conjunction with the Project Browser as it provides all the details of an element selected in the Project Browser conveniently collected in a single view.
+Introducing the Element Browser The Element Browser provides a view of all the important aspec including Attributes, Operations, Tagged Values, Files, Internal Relationships, Constraints Maintenance and Project Maintenance It is a useful window to use in conjunction with the Project Browser all the details of an element selected in the Project Browser conv in a single view.
+Requirements, e Items and more. vser as it provides

+Element Browser ×

+Transaction

+🖃 📋 Operations

+=♦ loadAccountHistory()

+=∳ loadOpenOrders()

+🖃 📋 Attributes

+🧼 date : Date

+🗼 orderNumber : String

+📋 Linked Features

+🚞 Tagged Values

+Constraints

+Requirements

+📋 Files

+Relationships

+Association::Account [Class]

+Association::Order [Class]

+Realization::Go To Checkout [UseCase]

+Scenarios

+Maintenance

+🖃 🚞 Testing

+🖃 🛅 Unit

+📆 [Not Run] Confirm quantity

+📆 [Deferred] No History

+📆 [Not Run] View History

+📆 [Not Run] Zero Quantity

+Project Management
-Where to Ribbon: Design > Element > Properties

-find the > Element Browser
+Where to find the Element Ribbon: Design > Element > Properties > Element Browser

-Element Ribbon: Show > Portals > Window >

-Browser Explore > Element Browser
+Browser Ribbon: Show > Portals > Window > Explore > Element Browse er

-Ribbon: Start > Explore > Browse >
+Ribbon: Start > Explore > Browse > Element Browser

-Element Browser

-Usage of the The Element Browser can be used to Element view and to edit all the important aspects Browser of an element.
-While the Project Browser will help the modeler navigate through and locate elements in the repository, the Element Browser will allow the element to be explored in detail.
+Usage of the Element Browser The Element Browser can be used to view and to edit all the imp an element.
+While the Project Browser will help the modeler nav

+an element.
+While the Project Browser will help the modeler navigate through an locate elements in the repository, the Element Browser will allow the element to be explored in detail.